BanStereoSet: A Dataset to Measure Stereotypical Social Biases in LLMs for Bangla: Experimental Setup

 \section{Experimental Setup}

 We evaluated our Bangla dataset using four multilingual LLMs: GPT-4o, Mistral-7B, llama3.1-70B, and Gemma2-27B.
 We use three prompting templates: a baseline template and two paraphrases (see \Cref{tab:debias-persona-versions-instructions} for full templates).
 Our baseline prompting template was as follows: \textit{``Based solely on the context, select the appropriate word from the options provided, without considering the order in which the options come in, only provide the appropriate word.
 We do not require an explanation, just a single, plain Bangla text with the answer.
 All responses must be in Bangla.''}.
-Following \citet{gupta2023bias}, we present our main results averaged across all three prompting templates.
+We present our main results averaged across all three prompting templates.
 To gauge how the results in Bangla compare to those in English (i.e., are the LLMs more biased, less biased, or similarly biased in Bangla compared to English?), we also ran the four models using the English version of the dataset.
 We use the modified English sentences (after removing all the pitfalls and all other adjustments for the Bangla context), corrected Bangla-translated sentences, and zero-shot learning.
 For further details on the models and results for each individual prompting template see \Cref{app:prompting_details}.